s175573/DeepCAT/README.md

 &nbsp; &nbsp; &nbsp;&nbsp;
-Please create an Input folder in a DeepCAT directory and place your input “cvs” file/s there.
-An example of input files format may be find in SampleData directory.
+If starting from raw TCR repertoire sequencing data produced from AdaptiveBiotech immuneAnalyzer, please create an Input folder in a DeepCAT directory and place your input “tsv” file/s there.
+The DeepCAT directory contains example of raw input file, Example_raw_file.tsv.

 ```
   mkdir Input